-Other information consists of the information included in the Group's 2019 Annual Report other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Annual Report, other than the consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.
-The Group's 2019 Annual Report is expected to be made available to us after the date of this auditor's report.
-Our opinion on the consolidated financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+The group's 2019 Annual report is expected to be made available to us after the date of this auditors report.

+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information changes as identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.